DamonLo/bacx-pr/topics/tool-get-started.md

 **Release Plans**: Lists every feature.

 ### Release Plans Admin – most of these entries are Read Only
-**Release Wave** – Lists the major releases by month and year.
+**Release Wave** – Lists the major releases by month and year.</br>
-**Products** – Includes BAG products, product owners, GPMs, product marketing and content owner.
+**Products** – Includes BAG products, product owners, GPMs, product marketing and content owner.</br>
-**Product Area (L2)** – This field allows you to group features (e.g., Attract, Onboard for Talent and Supply chain management, Financial management for F&O).
+**Product Area (L2)** – This field allows you to group features (e.g., Attract, Onboard for Talent and Supply chain management, Financial management for F&O).</br>
-**Product team** – Allows features to be tracked under individual team in a single product.
-**Personas** – Selected at the feature level, this will allow you to target a particular persona (IT professional, sales agent) for your feature.
+**Product team** – Allows features to be tracked under individual team in a single product.</br> **Personas** – Selected at the feature level, this will allow you to target a particular persona (IT professional, sales agent) for your feature.</br>
-**License/Plan** – If a feature requires a specific license/plan to work, they can be configured here and selected at the feature level (This is on hold for now).
+**License/Plan** – If a feature requires a specific license/plan to work, they can be configured here and selected at the feature level (This is on hold for now).</br>

 ## Top navigation
 **New** – This creates a new blank record based on where you are in the left navigation pane.
-If you are in Product Overview, it will create a blank product overview, or if you are in the Product Area (L2), it will create one there, and so on.
+If you are in Product Overview, it will create a blank product overview, or if you are in the Product Area (L2), it will create one there, and so on.</br>
-**Refresh** – Updates the tool so you can view the current iteration of your work.
+**Refresh** – Updates the tool so you can view the current iteration of your work.</br>
-**Email a link** – Select the items you want to send (you can send multiple) and you can email a link to your chosen records.
+**Email a link** – Select the items you want to send (you can send multiple) and you can email a link to your chosen records.</br>
 **Create a view** – This allows you to filter features to focus on what you need to see.
 More on creating a view [here]<!--need link.-->